british special forces

 Close Protection

 The Regiment are masters at close protection duties (CP) - body guarding to the layman - having developed many of the protocols themselves.
-VIP protection is the reponsibility of the Counter Revolutionary War (CWR) wing.
+VIP protection is the responsibility of the Counter Revolutionary War (CWR) wing.
 Nowadays much of UK Military CP work is being done by specialised military police units.

-read more on close protection
+more info : SAS close protection

 Training Foreign Militaries